 Instant root coverage is not exactly rocket science, but there are certain things you need to know.
-First, choose a brand of touch-up pen that has a proven record of looking natural and professional and won’t make you look like you just ran a brown crayon over your hair.
-Experts seem to agree that Oscar Blandi’s Pronto Colore Root Touch-up & Highlighting Pen is your best bet.
+First, choose a brand of touch-up spray that has a proven record of looking natural and professional and won’t make you look like you just ran a brown crayon over your hair.
+Experts seem to agree that Oscar Blandi’s Pronto Colore Root Touch-up is your best bet.

 It’s also critical to choose the appropriate color.
 If your roots are gray, they’re most likely lighter than the rest of your hair.
 If you don’t go dark enough, you’ll end up with a skunklike stripe of yellow or coppery hair on top of your head.
 Then again, if your roots are dark and you don’t get a light-enough color, you’ll end up with a reverse skunk look.
 And of course, that stinks, too!
 There should be pictures on the box of the product that you can use to properly match up with your color.